Azure/kubernetes-hackfest/labs/paas/otomi/README.md

 Official Otomi documentation is available [here](https://otomi.io).
 We'd also like to invite you to [join our Slack community](https://otomi.slack.com/join/shared_invite/zt-12h11e8aa-6po4NWhhpMXxT~nffDsYqA#/shared-invite/email) — for additional support, feature discussions, or just for a quick chat.

 The Otomi open source project can be found [here](https://github.com/redkubes/otomi-core) on GitHub.
-Don't forget to star.
+Don't forget to ⭐️ ⭐️ ⭐️.
 Thank you!